 Although cannabis remains a federally illegal substance, the number of states that permit its use is growing rapidly.
-Currently, 10 states plus Washington, D.C., have legalized the cultivation, possession and use of marijuana, while 33 states have legalized some form of a medical marijuana program.
-These policy developments have created a new challenge for employers who require drug testing either as part of the employee onboarding process or periodically.
+Currently, 11 states (plus Washington, D.C.) have marijuana laws in place that permit the cultivation, possession and use of marijuana for all adults, while 33 states have legalized some form of a medical marijuana program.
+These policy developments have created a new challenge for employers who maintain drug testing policies either as part of the employee onboarding process or a periodic condition of employment.

 Naturally, employers have a financial interest in ensuring that employees are not coming to work intoxicated, but cannabis use off the clock would result in a failed drug test as well.
-Are employers responding to the shift in state laws by relaxing their drug policies to allow for employee consumption outside the confines of the workplace?
-Or are they keeping the same rules in place for fear of on-shift cannabis use?
+Are employers responding to the shift in state laws by relaxing their drug-testing policies to allow for employee consumption outside the workplace?
+Are they changing their policies for new job applicants?
+Are they enacting separate rules for safety-sensitive positions?
+Or are they keeping the same rules in place for fear of marijuana in the workplace?

 In two decades, cannabis legalization has gone from a fringe issue to a national discussion.
-In the 1990s, only five states plus Washington, D.C., had a legal medical marijuana program.
+In the 1990s, only five states plus Washington, D.C., had marijuana laws permitting medical use.
 That number gradually crept up to eight states plus D.C. after the turn of the 20th century, yet legalized adult use (often referred to as recreational use) remained unheard of.

 It wasn't until 2012, when Colorado voters passed Amendment 64, that adult-use cannabis was legalized for the first time.
 In the past seven years, nine more states plus D.C. have legalized adult-use cannabis.
 Much of this activity occurred via referendum, but Vermont became the first state to legalize cannabis through the legislature.
 Today, several states are considering doing the same, including New York and New Jersey.

-In the same timeframe, the number of states with medical marijuana programs has grown to 33.
+In the same time frame, the number of states in which residents can obtain a medical marijuana card has grown to 33.
 While cannabis remains an illegal substance under the federal Controlled Substances Act, the federal government has largely taken a states-first approach to regulating and enforcing the new cannabis industry that has grown as a result of the changing laws.
-Some federal lawmakers have even introduced legislation in support of the industry or that calls for outright legalization nationwide.
+Some federal lawmakers have introduced legislation in support of the industry or that calls for outright legalization nationwide, a shift that could potentially lead to marijuana in the workplace.

 Cannabis legalization and workplace drug policies

-But in some cases, state law makes workplace drug policy a bit more complicated than a simple blanket ban of cannabis usage.
+But in some cases, state law makes workplace drug policy more complicated than a simple blanket ban on marijuana use.

 Adult-use cannabis vs. medical cannabis

-There is a significant distinction between adult-use cannabis, which is a leisurely activity of choice, and medical cannabis, which is prescribed as a medicine to patients who have a variety of conditions outlined under state laws.
-Some states bring that distinction into the workplace, and it can impact the influence employers have when crafting their drug policies.
+There is a significant distinction between adult-use cannabis, a leisurely activity of choice, and medical cannabis, which is prescribed as a medicine to patients who use a medical marijuana card to get cannabis for a variety of conditions outlined under state laws.
+Some states bring that distinction into the workplace, and it can impact employers' drug policies.

-However, it's critical to know whether any of your employees are medical marijuana patients and if your state's laws protect their usage of cannabis in the workplace or against the failure of employer-mandated drug tests, Reischer added.
+However, it's critical that you, as a small business owner, know whether any of your employees are medical marijuana patients and if your state's laws protect their usage of cannabis in the workplace or against the failure of employer-mandated drug tests, Reischer added.

-"A company needs to be careful when disciplining medical marijuana users," he said.
+"A company needs to be careful when disciplining medical marijuana users," said Reischer.
 "Several states have specific laws protecting medical cannabis patients from employment discrimination.
-Typically, employers can require drug testing before employment and at random times so long as there is no discrimination against medical marijuana users [who] are legally allowed cannabis for medicinal reasons."
+Typically, employers can require drug testing before employment and at random times, so long as there is no discrimination against medical marijuana users [who] are legally allowed cannabis for medicinal reasons."

 Further muddying workplace drug policies is the question of employee morale.
 Many employees argue that legal usage of cannabis off the clock should not be grounds for their termination if they fail an employer drug test.
 Employers need to keep in mind the attitude of their workforce when making disciplinary decisions related to drug testing.